Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Coaches and doctors working together: the best of all worlds

-I’m not arguing that health coaches will replace doctors.
+By no means should you stop seeing a doctor entirely.
 Doctors and other licensed clinicians will always be required to order lab tests, analyze those results, diagnose disease, prescribe treatment and coordinate care.
-Health coaches aren’t trained to do those things, just as doctors aren’t trained to support behavior change.
+Health coaches aren’t trained to do those things, just as doctors aren’t trained to support behavioral changes.
+However, to not only remain in top physical health but to modify negative behaviors, you should see both a doctor and a health coach on a regular basis.

-I’m advocating for an approach that utilizes the professional that is best trained and suited for each particular need: health coaches to support diet, lifestyle, and behavior change, and doctors to practice medicine.
+The strongest approach would be one that utilizes the professional that is best trained and suited for each particular need: Health coaches to support diet, lifestyle and behavior change and doctors to practice medicine.

 What would this look like in practice?
 Imagine the healthcare population as a pyramid: